About Gordon Moyes

 He is also a prominent evangelist, broadcaster and elected Member of the New South Wales Legislative Council.

-He became a household name in Australia many years ago when he began as host of the weekly television program Turn ‘Round Australia and radio program Sunday Night Live with Gordon Moyes.
+He became a household name in grade my essay Australia many years ago when he began as host of the weekly television program Turn ‘Round Australia and radio program Sunday Night Live with Gordon Moyes.

 His book How to Grow an Australian Church (1975) has served as a seminal work for the Australian evangelical movement.